MuseumsThings To Do

 Stepping into Room 3 you will find the floor made of sand – which is what much of Amsterdam is built on.
 The model displays show how wooden piles are used in the construction of the city’s buildings.

 Room 4 has a large scale model of the canal house itself – peer through the windows for some video effects inside.
-The room is also surrounded by an illustration of notable houses located on the 3 main canals of the city – Herengracht, Keizersgracht and Prinsengracht.
+The room is also surrounded by a backlit illustration of notable houses located on the 3 main canals of the city – Herengracht, Keizersgracht and Prinsengracht.

 Room 5 has a large model of how the Amsterdam canal belt looks today.
 An accompanying video screen shows some notable canal moments – such as the Beatles visit, the Euro 88 football celebrations and various cars being pulled out of the canals.